fxdgear/es_docker/swarm/README.md

 $ docker secret create docker-cluster.key docker-cluster/docker-cluster.key
 ```

-Now we have our CA cert and our client cert and keys loaded into docker secrets.
+Now we have our CA cert and our server cert and keys loaded into docker secrets.
 These
 secrets can now be access by services (containers) that have been given access to these
 secrets.
 We will look at how to use these secrets in the next section.